Wednesday, April 29, 2026

 Join my Facebook Group (The Power of a Cardmaker): https://www.facebook.com/groups/1042676296088278/?ref=share

-The new rewards program is here!
+When you shop, you earn rewards!
 For any purchase above $20, you will earn 10% in rewards to spend on a future purchase.
 And you don’t have to use them all at once as you can save up rewards to get something big for free!
 If you don’t have an on-line account with me as your demonstrator, please go to my store and get one.

 Product List

-• Ink: Blueberry Bushel
+• Ink: Memento Black

 • Adhesive and Tools